Skip to main content Skip to footer

 Mission: To create culturally relevant ceremonial grounds to address the TRCs' 94 calls to action within the Kistapinânihk (City of Prince Albert) community on the Upper Plains of present-day Little Red River Park.

-Our Partners
+Our Partners + Testimonials

-What can you do?
+What can I do?

 This website uses cookies to enhance usability and provide you with a more personal experience.
 By using this website, you agree to our use of cookies as explained in our Privacy Policy.